ngine-io/scalr/docs/policy_configs.md

 The target in is the metric we want to reach.
 A source metric returned higher than this target will result in scaling up, a lower to scaling down.

+!!! example
-For example: given a target of 5, a source metric returned of 10 will results in a scaling factor 2.0.
+    Given a target of 5, a source metric returned of 10 will results in a scaling factor 2.0.
     With 2 instances already running, a factor 2 will scale to 4 instances (2 x 2.0), except the max allow instances is lower than 4.

 ## Prometheus Policy

-Query a Prometheus endpoint (not yet implemented).
+Query a Prometheus endpoint.

+!!! note
+     Not yet implemented.

 ```yaml
 policy: